 For more than 150 years, the Institute has married teaching with engineering and scientific studies—and produced an unending stream of world-changing advancements.
 These innovations translate the novel discoveries of basic research to products and infrastructure used by ordinary people in everyday life.

-A few years ago, the Boston Globe published a ranked list of 150 inventions and discoveries associated with MIT, including everything from the World Wide Web to Technicolor.
+For MIT’s 150th anniversary, the Boston Globe published a ranked list of 150 inventions and discoveries associated with MIT, including everything from the World Wide Web to Technicolor.

 - 2010—Designing computer techniques that automatically decipher ancient languages

 - 2011—Building a new radar system that can see through walls up to 60 feet away

 - 2012—Demonstrating the existence of a fundamentally new magnetic state called quantum spin liquid